AlanBarber/ResultR/docs/wiki/Requests-and-Handlers.md

 ## Requests

 A request represents an action or query in your application.
-All requests implement `IRequest<TResponse>`.
+Requests implement `IRequest<TResponse>` when returning a value, or `IRequest` for void operations.

 ### Basic Request